 There’s only one corner of the universe you can be certain of improving, and that’s your own self. ~ Aldous Huxley

 You can’t ignore the role forgiveness plays in all of this.
-Whether we are talking about others or yourself, it is crucial to understand the power of forgiveness and why you need to exercise it.
+Whether we are talking about others, or only yourself, it is crucial to understand the power of forgiveness, and why it is imperative that you exercise it.
+Because by not forgiving others, and yourself you are keeping yourself from experiencing life fully.